icon-project/IIPs/IIPS/iip-draft_btp.md

   - seq: Integer ( sequence number of the message from current BMC to the next )
   - msg: Bytes ( serialized bytes of BTP Message )
 * Description
-  - It sends the message to the next BMC.
+  - Sends the message to the next BMC.
   - The relay monitors this event.

 ### BTP Message Verifier

 #### Introduction

-BTP Message Verifier verify and decode Relay Message to [BTP Message](#btp-message)s.
+BTP Message Verifier verifies and decodes Relay Messages to [BTP Message](#btp-message)s.
-Relay Message is composed of both BTP Messages and with proof of existence of BTP Messages.
+A Relay Message is composed of both BTP Messages and with proof of existence for these BTP Messages.

 For easy verification, it may update trust information for the followed events.
 Most of the implementations may track the hashes of block headers.

-If the blockchain system provides proof of the absence of the BTP Messages, then it's enough that the verifier sustains only the last state.
+If the blockchain system provides proof of absence of the BTP Messages, then it's enough for the verifier to sustain the last state only.
-It updates the hash only if it sees proof of the absence of further BTP Messages in the block.
+It updates the hash only if it sees proof of absence of further BTP Messages in the block.

-But most blockchain system doesn't provide the proof of absence of data.
-So, they need to provide the method to verify any of old hashes.
+Most blockchain systems don't provide proof of absence for their data, therefore, it is mandatory to provide methods to verify historical hashes.

 Merkle Accumulator can be used for verifying old hashes.
-BMV sustains roots of Merkle Tree Accumulator, and the relay will sustain all elements of Merkle Tree Accumulator.
+BMV sustains roots of Merkle Tree Accumulator, and relay will sustain all elements of Merkle Tree Accumulator.
 The relay may make the proof of any one of old hashes.
 So, even if byzantine relay updated the trust information with the